 Making A Difference With Photography – Explorer Sarah Street

-One of the things I enjoy is trying to inspire our Explorers to believe they can make a difference in the world through the power of inspiring images.
+As an experienced Portrait Photographer, one of the things I enjoy is trying to inspire our Explorers to believe they can make a difference in the world through the power of inspiring images.
 One of our dear friends and fellow Explorer is Sarah Street.
 Sarah is quite an English lady that oversees a tremendous amount of wealth in the world of insurance.
 I’ve never seen her at work but knowing her position, she without a doubt commands a tremendous amount of respect in the world of high finances; however, you would never know it.
 She’s one of the most down to earth, kind, and considerate people I’ve ever met and she loves to travel and take pictures.

 Sarah has been searching the past couple of years for something she can sink her heart into and she found it recently in the the non-profit organization READ Global.
 READ Global’s website describes the beginning of the organization: